Home Privacy Policy

 Introduction

 Your privacy is important to InsureandGo, and we are committed to respect and protect your privacy and your personal information.
 This privacy policy tells you what you can expect us to do with personal information we hold on you, what kinds of information we hold, how we receive it and who we receive it from.
-It explains who else we may share your information with and gives you details about your data rights and how you may use them.
-It also describes how we comply with relevant legislation, including the Data Protection Act 2018 and the UK General Data Protection Regulation.
+It explains who else we may share your information with, and gives you details about your data rights and how you may use them.
+It also describes how we comply with relevant legislation including the Data Protection Act 2018 and the UK General Data Protection Regulation.
+This privacy policy is updated from time to time, to reflect any changes in how we use and handle personal information.
+This privacy policy was last updated April 2026.

 Who does this privacy policy relate to?